 Depending on the type of element exposed by a producer module, OutSystems will generate a strong dependency or a weak dependency between the producer module and its consumers.

-When a consumer module has a strong dependency to a producer, the producer logic is executed just as if it is defined in the consumer module.
-They run in the same request, share the same transaction, session variables, site properties, etc.
+When a consumer module has a strong dependency to a producer, those modules are tightly-coupled.
+The producer logic is executed just as if it is defined in the consumer module: they run in the same request, share the same transaction, session variables, site properties, etc.

 In runtime, the consumer module needs to know both the signature and the implementation of the element exposed by the producer to be able to reuse it.
 For this reason, when the producer changes the signature or the implementation of the exposed element, the consumer module becomes outdated and needs to be republished to start using the latest producer version.